 Dear Colleagues,

-IPTS 2024 will be the 21st International Pharmaceutical Technology Symposium in a series of scientific symposia held every two years organized by Hacettepe University Faculty of Pharmacy Department of Pharmaceutical Technology.
-Since more than 40 years, IPTS has become a tradition bringing together academia, industry, regulatory authorities, and postgraduate students to discuss and collaborate on latest issues and hot topics in the fields of drug delivery, formulation development, manufacturing and regulatory sciences concerning pharmaceuticals as well as medical devices and cosmeceuticals.
-We are proud to keep the series of this highly prestigious event this year in our hometown in Ankara.
-IPTS-2024 will be held on 9-11 September 2024 at the Divan Hotel Convention Center in Ankara city center where our department is also located.
-IPTS will comprise of a 3-day scientific programme with plenary lectures, scientific and industrial sessions in parallel halls, short courses, and a lively social programme.
+Since 44 years, IPTS has become a tradition bringing together representatives from academia, industry, regulatory authorities, and postgraduate students to discuss and collaborate on latest issues and hot topics in the fields of drug delivery, formulation development, manufacturing and regulatory sciences concerning pharmaceuticals as well as cosmetics, supplements and medical devices.
+It is our pleasure to keep the series of this highly prestigious event this year in our hometown in Ankara.

 With our best regards on behalf of the IPTS Organizing Committee,